Programming Job Description

 Reports to Executive Director

-The Head of Programming is primarily responsible for the organization’s core programs, including Awards System Administration, Awards Events Production & Management, and Other Foundation Programming Management.
+The Programming Officer is primarily responsible for the organization’s core programs, including Awards System Administration, Awards Events Production & Management, and Other Foundation Programming Management.

 This position is a member of the Innovative Theatre Foundation executive team, together with the other department heads and Executive Director.